MoriKermani/c-learning/README.md

 # TODO

-- [ ] array ( print foo, bar, and baz with array and 'for' function).
+- [x] array ( print foo, bar, and baz with array and 'for' function).
+- [ ] linkedlist ( get n numbers and create a list with that n numbers).